Title III: Strengthening Institutions Program

 - Entry Advisors

-- Providing embedded tutor-mentors in targeted gateway courses
+- Providing embedded tutors in targeted gateway courses

 - Joining e-Tutoring consortium

-- Faculty development stipends to participate in Communities of Practice
+- Faculty development stipends to participate in professional development to improve outcomes

-- Development of a plan to improve service for Highline’s Latinx communities
+- Development of a plan to improve service for Moving to Serve

 - Professional development for staff to address Title III objectives

 Title III will occasionally have funds available for proposals that address the objectives listed above.
-Priority will be given to proposals addressing Objectives 1, 2, 3, 4 and 5.
-Feel free to discuss proposals with Title III Director Jennifer Johnston or Faculty Equity Lead.
+Priority will be given to proposals addressing Objectives 1, 2, and 3.
+Feel free to discuss proposals with Title III Director Jennifer Johnston or Faculty Lead, Sangeeta Sangha.

 Title III is advised by a Steering Committee bringing perspectives connected to the strategies: